BradleyCodeU/microbit/README.md

 Forever...

-While the player hasn't pressed A display "A"
+- While the player hasn't pressed A, display "A"

-While the player has pressed A display the current points.
+- While the player has pressed A, display the current points.

-Give the player a point
+- Give the player a point

-While the player hasn't pressed B display "B"
+- While the player hasn't pressed B, display "B"

-While the player has pressed B display the current points.
+- While the player has pressed B, display the current points.

-Give the player a point
+- Give the player a point

 ---